 Immunisation against polio was made compulsory by the British government.

-The discovery of DNA provided an reason for hereditary diseases.
+The discovery of DNA provided answers to hereditary diseases.

 Ultrasound was first used in a Glasgow hospital.